2bdkid/canary-coaster/README.md

 aiocoap-client coap://localhost/resource-lookup/?rt=weight
 ```

+## UI

+When we get to the UI, [cbor-js](https://github.com/paroga/cbor-js) can decode CBOR data sent from the WebSocket server.

 ## Sequence Diagram

 Note: This is a slight simplification.
 The registration process begins with a GET /.well-known/core to the RD, then the server chooses to POST to /resourcedirectory because its Resource-Type is core.rd